lino-framework/book/docs/dev/install.rst

 The ``inv`` command is a kind of make tool which works by looking for a file named :xfile:`tasks.py`.
-The Lino repository contains such a file, and this file uses :mod:`atelier.invlib`, which defines a whole series of tasks like `initdb` and `test`.
+The Lino repository contains such a file, and this file uses :mod:`lino.invlib`, which (together with :mod:`atelier.invlib` from which it inherits) defines a whole series of commands like :cmd:`inv initdb` or :cmd:`inv test`.